Collective Worship

 Prayer Groups

 Prayer groups take place for both adults and children.
-Adults meet with the clergy and members of the church community once a month while children have a weekly opportunity to attend ‘Prayer Space’.
-Up to 30 pupils take this opportunity and members of the church community support staff to deliver a setting which is conducive to prayer and quiet reflection.
+Adults meet with the clergy and members of the church community once a term while children have a weekly opportunity to attend ‘Prayer Space’.
+Up to 30 pupils take this opportunity and members of the church community provide a range of activities to allow for both learning about the Christian faith and reflection.

 Collective Worship Committee and Leading Lights

 Pupils play an active role in planning worship.
-The Collective Worship Committee meet with the Headteacher and Rector on a termly basis to review worship within the school.
-A new initiative ‘Leading Lights’ also allows pupils to plan and lead aspects of worship on a regular basis.
+The Collective Worship Committee meet with the Headteacher and Priest in Charge on a termly basis to review worship within the school.
+‘Leading Lights’ also allows pupils to plan and lead aspects of worship on a weekly basis, as well as having an input in the regular weekly worships.

 Participation in and withdrawal from Collective Worship